Zearn Math for Kindergarten is a full curriculum designed to build strong math foundations and be developmentally appropriate for young students.

 - Assessments: Zearn Math for K includes Mid- and End-of-Mission assessments, formative assessments administered roughly halfway through the Mission and at the conclusion of the Mission respectively.
 These paper-based assessments are intended to be administered interview style, where teachers record their observations of the student’s work and thinking.
 Read our Approach to Assessments to learn more.

 - Reports: Teachers can access an Activity Tracker showing how far along K students are in the sequence of Digital Activities.
-Learn how to view reports in our video tutorial.

 Classroom Model: Daily and Weekly Schedule